comscope/ComDMFT/ComCTQMC/README.md

 ## The Team

 The project is developed by ComScope (https://www.bnl.gov/comscope/) with support from the DOE office of Basic Sciences.
-The main developers are Drs.
-Corey Melnick (cmelnick@bnl.gov) and Patrick Semon.
+The main developer is Dr. Corey Melnick (cmelnick@bnl.gov).

 ## Citing ComCTQMC